Our computational challenges are so big, complex and unique we can't just purchase off-the-shelf hardware, we've got to make it ourselves.

 Experience with power optimization techniques (multi Vth / power / voltage domain design, clock gating, power gating, Dynamic Voltage Frequency Scaling (DVFS, AVS)).

-Experience in droop detection / mitigation / adaptive clock distribution / aging and process monitors.
+Knowledge in droop detection / mitigation / adaptive clock distribution / aging and process monitors.

 Knowledge of the impact of software and architectural design decisions on power and thermal behavior of the system, such as thermal or peak power mitigation.